Skip to contents

 Plot of path for model fit

 Suppose we also know the ancestry groups with which for each person in the admix data self-identified.
 We would probably want to include this in the model as an unpenalized covariate (i.e., we would want ‘ancestry’ to always be in the model).
-Here is how that could look:
+To specify an unpenalized covariate, we need to use the create_design() function prior to calling plmm().
+Here is how that would look:

 colnames(X_plus_ancestry) <- c("ancestry", colnames(admix$X))